If you want to meditate, have a try. Everything we plant in our daily routine, can become a habit.

 We are often so caught up in them that we don’t recognize them as just “thoughts” but as the truth and reality.
 This practice help us understand how our brain work.

 Try doing that for 5 minutes every day, and see if it changes something in how you feel, and in your life.
 Of course you can add more minutes with time.

 There are many types of meditation, this is only one of them.
 Meditation suit everybody, even those who find it difficult to stay concentrated for long time.

 There are meditations that invite all the thoughts to a party and don’t let you disregard them, but the opposite, give them more room, until they naturally disappear.

 There are meditations that take you to a vision or a scene.
 You visualize it and immerse in it, it is usually serine place, Haven that you feel secure in, and usually in nature (like a beach or a hill over a stream).

 Meditation helps me feel more energized throughout the day, I am doing a lot of brakes for meditation and it give me fresh energy and creativity.

-If you feel like exploring the world of mediation, feel free to write to me.
+If you want to explore the world of mediation, feel free to write me.